-Detailed design work on the Phase 1 Early Bridge/Demolition3 package is complete.
+Detailed design work on the Phase 1 Early Bridge/Demolition package is complete.
 This package includes (1) the widening of two railroad bridges to accommodate the additional Green Line tracks and (2) the demolition of the MBTA tire storage building at 21 Water Street in the Lechmere area to provide parking and staging areas for the Phase 2/2A work.

-Advertisement of this work occurred on July 16, 2012, following receipt of the FONSI from FTA, which occurred on July 9, 2012.
-Bids were taken on September 6, 2012 and are in review.
-A request for a Letter of No Prejudice to maintain eligibility for those portions of the Phase 1 work scope not already permitted under previous approvals was submitted to FTA on July 19, 2012.
-Project staff continues to respond to follow up queries on the request.
-Construction would begin in late fall 2012.
+This construction package was advertised for bids on July 16, 2012, following receipt of the July 9th FONSI from FTA.
+Bids were taken on September 6, 2012 and a pre-award meeting was held with the apparent low bidder.
+A request for a Letter of No Prejudice which would maintain eligibility for reimbursement from FTA for the Phase 1 work scope was submitted to FTA on July 19, 2012 but indications are that this request will not be approved.
+Consequently, this Phase of the GLX Project will be funded completely by the Commonwealth of Massachusetts.
+The MBTA General Manager is expected to award the contract for the Phase 1 work in December, with NTP and construction anticipated in winter 2012/2013.
+To recognize the start of the long awaited Green Line Extension construction, a public event was held on December 11th.